rehierl/node-tree-outliner/3-basic-design/3-5-0-subsection.md

 **CLARIFICATION**
 Two sections have one or more nodes in common, if nodes exist that are associated with both sections.
-This can obviously only be the case, if the presequent section still counts as being open when the subsequent sectioning node is entered.
-If two sections have one or more nodes in common, then both sections are said to share content nodes.
+This will obviously only be the case, if the presequent section still counts as being open when the subsequent sectioning node is entered.
+If two sections have one or more nodes in common, then both sections are said to share those content nodes.

 Note that a section's sectioning node and the section's content nodes must be strongly connected.
-That is, it must not be allowed to have a subsequent sectioning node belong to a presequent section, but not the content nodes of the subsequent section.
+That is, it must not be possible to end up with a subsequent sectioning node belonging to a presequent section, but not the content nodes of the subsequent section.
 This would otherwise result in conflicting statements with regards to the logical location of the subsequent section.